 3. The promise to make Abraham’s name great.

 The Book of Hebrews explains that Sarah could have a child because of faith in a faithful God: By faith, Sarah received the power to bear seed, even though she was barren, and Abraham was advanced in years because he considered Him faithful who promised.
-This example shows that God sometimes decides to wait to keep His promise, but He never forgets it.
+This example shows that God sometimes waits to keep His promise, but He never forgets it.
 Through Isaac, Abraham received the blessing.

 - Reduced to the stature of a simple pilgrim in search of a new homeland, Abraham sat meekly in the gallery of our models of destiny.